pedarn/pedarn/README.md

   Hi there, I'm Peder
 </h1>

-> A full time student in my second year of the bachelor program informasjonsteknologi at OsloMet.
+> A full time student in my third year of the bachelor program informasjonsteknologi at OsloMet.

 ---